Director, Arts and Cultural Initiatives

 In 1997 Marina Kovalyov co-founded the Russian American Foundation with the goal of building a bridge between the United States and former Soviet countries through art, cultural initiatives, and youth programming.
 Today, Russian American Foundation’s initiatives are highly recognized for their ongoing support of cultural dialogue on national and international levels, among those: Bolshoi Ballet Academy Summer Intensive Programs in the USA; NSLI-Y for Youth Scholarships to Study Language Abroad programs in Moscow, sponsored by the U.S. Department of State, Bureau of Educational and Cultural Affairs; Annual Russian Heritage Month®, founded in collaboration with the City of New York and Mayor Michael R. Bloomberg, and currently supporter by Mayor Bill de Blasio, among many others.

-With her active lifestyle, Marina still finds time for charitable causes and serves on the board of a number of community organizations, such as – YM-YWHA, COJECO, The Brownstone Experience Foundation, and the Jewish Week.
+Besides RAF, Marina always finds time for other charitable causes and has served on the board of a number of community organizations including The Brownstone Experience Foundation and the Jewish Week.

 Marina has been awarded numerous Honors and Awards for her contributions, including: